-For each source-language keyword from the previous step, write many different ways of expressing a similar search intent in the target language.
-Most of the time, a literal translation of the keyword won’t cut it, so you need to think of what search queries the target audience would employ to find the product or service offered by your client.
+For each source-language keyword from the previous step, the SEO translator writes many different ways of expressing a similar search intent in the target language.
+Most of the time, a literal translation of the keyword won’t cut it, so they need to think of what search queries the target audience would employ to find the product or service offered by the client.

 In one market, such as a country where termites are a common problem, the target audience might search for keywords like “termite exterminator,” “termite control services,” or “how to get rid of termites.”

 In another market, where rodents are a more prevalent concern, the target audience might use keywords like “rodent pest control,” “mouse extermination,” or “rat removal services.”

 During this step, the SEO translator performs a thorough analysis of competitors’ websites in the target language to identify the keywords they are targeting.
 Exploring their content, meta tags, headings, and URLs is useful to gain insights into their keyword strategy.
 This competitive analysis will enable the discovery of new keyword opportunities and the refinement of any keyword selection.